groupon/ansible-silo/README.md

 ## How it works

-Silo bundles Ansible and all its dependencies in a docker image.
+Silo bundles Ansible and all its dependencies in a Docker image.

 To enable Ansible in the container to connect to remote hosts, your `~/.ssh` folder is mounted and also, if available, your ssh auth socket (key forwarding) is mounted.

-Starting the Silo container is a complex docker command which needs to cover forwarding of environment variables and mounting required resources like the users ssh configuration.
+Starting the Silo container is a complex Docker command which needs to cover forwarding of environment variables and mounting required resources like the users ssh configuration.
 This complex command itself is included in the image and can be fetched by starting the container with the `--run` flag.
 The returned command then can be executed on the host which will start the container again with the correct parameters.

 ![Sequence diagram](docs/sequence-diagram.jpg)

-A [bash script](./silo/bin) to easily trigger this process [can automatically be installed](#install-ansible-silo) by silo when called with the `--install` flag.
+A [bash script](./silo/bin) to easily trigger this process [can automatically be installed](#install-ansible-silo) by Silo when called with the `--install` flag.

 The Silo container is not persistent, not running in the background.
 A new container is started for every Ansible call and is automatically removed after completion.

 ### Standalone mode

 Standalone mode means you run Silo as a replacement for Ansible.
-By default Ansible is installed in a docker volume.
+By default Ansible is installed in a Docker volume.
 The volume can be changed, so you can have multiple volumes with different Ansible versions, e.g. per user, per environment or per playbook.

 Playbooks will be mounted from the local file system and are not part of Silo.

 ### Bundle mode

-A bundle is a docker image which inherits the silo docker image.
+A bundle is a Docker image which inherits the Silo Docker image.

 In the bundle you can add your playbooks, roles, configuration and a specific Ansible version to the bundle.

-A new bundle can easily be created by calling silo with `--bundle <bundle name>` option.
+A new bundle can easily be created by calling Silo with `--bundle <bundle name>` option.

 ## Included software